Macedonian nationalism: Late 19th century and early 20th century

-Although he was appointed Bulgarian metropolitan bishop, in 1891 Theodosius of Skopje attempted to restore the Archbishopric of Ohrid as an autonomous Macedonian church, but his idea failed.
-In this period, he thought that there was an ethnic difference between Macedonians and their Orthodox Christian neighbors.

-On the eve of the 20th century the Internal Macedonian-Adrianople Revolutionary Organization (IMARO) tried to unite all unsatisfied elements in the Ottoman Europe and struggled for political autonomy in the regions of Macedonia and Adrianople Thrace.
-But this manifestation of political separatism by the IMARO was a phenomenon without ethnic affiliation and the Bulgarian ethnic provenance of the revolutionaries can not be put under question.
-However, Boris Sarafov in 1902 had a statement in which he claimed "We the Macedonians are neither Serbs nor Bulgarians, but simply Macedonians...
-Macedonia exists only for the Macedonians."

-The front page of the book Za makedonckite raboti, Sofia 1903 by Krste Petkov Misirkov.

-The first major manifestation of ethnic Macedonian nationalism was the book On Macedonian Matters, published in Sofia in 1903 by Krste Misirkov.
-In the book Misirkov advocated for affirmation of the Macedonians as a separate people.
+Macedonism was connected with the philologist and teacher Krste Misirkov and Dimitrija Čupovski.
+The intellectual center of the movement was the Macedonian Scientific and Literary Society in Saint Petersburg in the Russian Empire.
+Misirkov's 1903 book On Macedonian Matters is considered the "manifesto" of Macedonian nationalism and "both a political pamphlet and the first serious attempt at standardization of the Slavic vernacular language of Macedonia".
+In the book, Misirkov advocated for affirmation of the Macedonians as a separate people.
 Misirkov considered that the term "Macedonian" should be used to define the whole Slavic population of Macedonia, obliterating the existing division between Greeks, Bulgarians and Serbians.
-The adoption of a separate "Macedonian language" was also advocated and he outlined an overview of the Macedonian grammar and expressed the ultimate goal of codifying the language and using it as the language of instruction in the education system.
-The book was written in the dialect of central Macedonia (Veles-Prilep-Bitola-Ohrid) which was proposed by Misirkov as the basis for the future language, and, as Misirkov says, a dialect which is most different from all other neighboring languages (Bulgarian and Serbian).
+The adoption of a separate Macedonian language was also advocated and he outlined an overview of the Macedonian grammar and expressed the ultimate goal of codifying the language and using it as the language of instruction in the education system.
+The book was written in the dialect of central Macedonia (Veles-Prilep-Bitola-Ohrid) which was proposed by Misirkov as the basis for the future language, and, as he wrote, a dialect which is most different from all other neighboring languages (Bulgarian and Serbian).
+During the 1913/1914 period, Čupovski published the newspaper Macedonian Voice in Russian in which he and fellow members of the Petersburg Macedonian Colony propagandized the existence of a separate Macedonian people different from Greeks, Bulgarians and Serbs, and sought to popularize the idea for an independent Macedonian state.
+Some of its articles were written by Krste Misirkov.